 The city does not include Anaheim, where Disneyland is or Burbank, where Universal Studios is.
 They're both fun place and I love them.
 But they're not in L.A., so they're not included in my itineraries.

-Los Angeles is not the type of city where you're likely to stumble into a great restaurant or a cool night spot.
+Los Angeles is incredibly spread out, so ints not the type of city where you're likely to stumble onto a great restaurant or a cool night spot.

 Traffic in Los Angeles during rush hour is grueling.
 There's no public transportation worth a damn and relying on cabs is prohibitively expensive.
 You're going to need car.
 And most importantly, you're going to need to plan out your days to avoid getting stuck in gridlock.

 I've organized special events for clients at some of these venues, but they're also the places I go when we want to have a little fun.

+L.A.
 Local's Guide